 imposed by laws and statutes, establishing information classification and approving

-responsibility will be operational control and timely implementation of access privileges.
+function whose responsibility will be operational control and timely implementation

-This will include access authorization, termination of access privileges, monitoring
+of access privileges.
+This will include access authorization, termination of access

-to information will be granted as needed to all State Agencies to support their
+Access to information will be granted as needed to all State Agencies to support

 for all data elements to cover the possible loss or corruption of system information